Welcome to Rich Travel Niche

 Boom!
 Boom!
 Union and Confederate howitzers fired at each other.
 Amidst the smoke, Confederate cavalry flanked left.
 “Yee-haw!
 “Yip-Yip!,” Johnny Reb yelled, firing at two Union infantry squares.

 Oklahoma’s Honey Springs Reenactment of the July 1863 battle brought 5,000 spectators watching 300 reenactors in November 2025.
-Read about it in the December 2025 edition of Oklahoma Veteran News Magazine, https://okveterannews.com.
+It’s published in December’s 2025 Oklahoma Veteran News Magazine.

 Route 66 – 100 years old in 2026